top of page

 Arana Rao

-Arana Rao is a scholar and practitioner specializing in gender and institutional change whose most recent publication is Gender At Work: Organizational Change for Equality (1999).
-She is president of the Association for Women's Rights in Development (AWID) and coordinator of Gender At Work, a global initiative to establish a knowledge and action net-work for institutional change for gender equality.
+Arana Rao is a scholar and practitioner specializing in gender and institutional change whose most recent publication is Gender at Work: Organizational Change for Equality (1999).
+She is president of the Association for Women's Rights in Development (AWID) and coordinator of Gender at Work, a global initiative to establish a knowledge and action net-work for institutional change for gender equality.

 Rayna Rapp